kkernick/antimony/docs/Speed.md

 Antimony is *fast*.
 This document outlines the techniques used to optimize a very slow process, and to highlight Antimony’s improvements over its predecessors.

 ## Comparisons

+### Configuration

+The configuration of Antimony’s installation can have a profound effect on performance.
+These are divided into *Build Time* configuration, and *Run Time* configuration.

+1. *Build Time*: Choosing to compile Antimony yourself, and using `-Ctarget-cpu=native` in your `RUSTFLAGS` optimizing the resulting binary for your architecture, and can drastically improve performance.
+Antimony publishes binaries for each release, but these are tailored to work on all x86 machines.
+Additionally, further optimization can be squeezed out of the binary for your particular workflow and profiles using the `pgo` or `bolt` helper scripts (Which require additional dependencies).
+2. *Run Time*: The most important performance consideration is the privileges given to the `antimony` executable, and the location of `AT_HOME`.
+By default, Antimony creates hard-links for library files in a cache located within `AT_HOME`.
+If it cannot do this, such as if its lacking the `FOWNER` capability, or if `AT_HOME` isn’t on the same partition as `/usr/lib`, then it will create copies in `/tmp`.
+This has a drastic toll on performance.

+>[!warning]
+>Creating files in `/tmp` can have security considerations on top of performance if Antimony is not `setuid`.
+If running as a regular user, Antimony’s cache folder will globally accessible to all programs running as the user.
+With `setuid`, Antimony can protect write-access to to its temporary cache.

+### Older Implementations

 Antimony is the final iteration of a several year long object to create fast, usable, and function sandboxes for Linux.
 This project initially started as a Shell Script, borrowing from an example provided on the [Arch Wiki](https://wiki.archlinux.org/title/Bubblewrap) describing a way to coordinate a `bubblewrap` invocation with `xdg-dbus-proxy` to get Portals to work outside of Flatpak.
 That script eventually became too complicated, and turned into SB, a Python program.
 Speed and complexity eventually lead to a re-implementation in C++.

 Antimony breaks off from SB (Only sharing a name and general goal), allowing a stark departure from the shell script roots.
 Despite that, all three programs serve the same purpose, and can thus be bench-marked against each other.